random689/tp/docs/UserGuide.md

 Filters by involvement first, to filter by tag, add `t/`, followed by tag terms behind

+More than 1 tag filter is allowed e.g.  `[INVOLVEMENT] [t/TAG] [t/TAG]`.

-The filter category is not case-sensitive e.g. “student” same as “STUDENT” but "t/" is not the same as "T/".
+The filter category is not case-sensitive e.g. “student” same as “STUDENT” but `t/` is not the same as `T/`.

 Filters for involvement/tags containing the user input e.g. searching "nuts" will also contain results with "donuts".

-(Comment: this is unclear!
-This is supposed to be t/tag1 tag2 or t/tag1 t/tag2)

-More than 1 filter is allowed e.g.  `INVOLVEMENT_FILTER_CATERGORY [t/] [TAG_FILTER CATERGORY] [TAG_FILTER CATERGORY]`.
+Only alphanumeric search terms are allowed.

 Example:
 - `filterStudent class t/rep` - will return all students with the involvement containing “class” and tag containing “rep”.
-- `filterStudent class` - will return all students with the involvement containing “class”.
+- `filterStudent math class` - will return all students with the involvement containing “math” and “class”.
-- `filterStudent t/naughty special` - will return all students with the tag containing “naughty” and "special".
+- `filterStudent t/banana t/phone` - will return all students with tags containing “banana” and "phone".

 #### List all students : `listStudent`